zapp/zapp.github.com/_posts/2011-10-29-spectaculum.md

 picture_count:  12
 ---
 __Spectaculum__ is a cooperative action-adventure game for four players.
-Slip into the roles of four gipsies artists- each with their own unique abilities to fight different kinds of enemies while protecting a caravan and solving puzzles cooperatively.
+Slip into the roles of four gipsy artists- each with their own unique abilities to fight different kinds of enemies while protecting a caravan and solving puzzles cooperatively.